WD Black SN770 Vs. Samsung 990 PRO: DRAM-less Versus Flagship

 SN770 Vs. 990 PRO: Performance

 On the other hand, theoretical maximums as seen on the spec sheets are not the same thing as performance in real-world scenarios.
-The SN770 is widely seen as one of the best DRAM-less M.2 SSDs, but is it fast enough to close in on the 990 PRO?
+The SN770 is widely seen as one of the best DRAM-less budget M.2 SSDs, but is it fast enough to close in on the 990 PRO?
 Here’s how they differ according to our reviews of the 2TB WD Black SN770 and 2TB Samsung 990 PRO.

 AS SSD Sequential Performance